 #3: Set up spending restrictions

 Card control apps are an excellent way to safeguard your card from fraud, using one will give you peace of mind knowing that you are being proactive in keeping your card safe from fraud.
 More and more financial institutions, like First Alliance Credit Union, are offering this type of technology for both credit and debit cards.
-We highly recommend asking your financial institution if they offer a free card control app.
+We highly recommend asking your financial institution if they offer free card controls within their mobile banking app or as a standalone app.
 If they don’t, then it’s time to find one that does, because your financial security is worth it.